Neoprene: General

 Neoprene resists degradation more than natural or synthetic rubber.
 This relative inertness makes neoprene well suited for demanding applications such as gaskets, hoses, and corrosion-resistant coatings.
 It can be used as a base for adhesives, noise isolation in power transformer installations, and as padding in external metal cases to protect the contents while allowing a snug fit.
 It resists burning better than exclusively hydrocarbon based rubbers, resulting in its appearance in weather stripping for fire doors and in combat related attire such as gloves and face masks.
 Because of its tolerance of extreme conditions, neoprene is used to line landfills.
 Neoprene's burn point is around 260 °C (500 °F).

 In its native state, neoprene is a very pliable rubber-like material with insulating properties similar to rubber or other solid plastics.

 Neoprene foam is used in many applications and is produced in either closed-cell or open-cell form.
 The closed-cell form is waterproof, less compressible and more expensive.
 The open-cell form can be breathable.
 It is manufactured by foaming the rubber with nitrogen gas, where the tiny enclosed and separated gas bubbles can also serve as insulation.
 Nitrogen gas is most commonly used for the foaming of neoprene foam due to its inertness, flame resistance, and large range of processing temperatures.

+Polychloroprene is used in medical gloves and is often marketed for its superior elasticity, comfort and durability when compared to nitrile rubber, while still being safe for those allergic to natural latex.